earthgrazer/chrome-plugin-select-replace/README.md

 Chrome extension to replace drop-down menus with auto-complete lists

 ## Why?
 Using Zephyr integration in JIRA was painful because test cycle selection was using `<select>` drop-down boxes, which are unsorted and can get crazy long.
-This extension replaces those `<select>` drop-downs with `<input>` lists backed by `<datalist>`, which allows free-form text input in the drop-down with auto-completion.
+This extension replaces those `<select>` drop-downs with `<input>` lists backed by `<datalist>`, which allows free-form text input in the drop-down with auto-completion implemented by most modern browsers.

 ## Usage
 1. Download chrome_plugin_select_replace.crx